Blendify/blender-manual/blender_docs/manual/render/cycles/world.rst

    | Panel:    :menuselection:`World --> Mist Pass`

 Shown when the Mist pass is enabled.
-Mist values will range from 0.0-1.0 and are available from the RenderLayers node.
+Mist values will range from 0.0 - 1.0 and are available from the Render Layers node.

 Start
    Defines the beginning of the mist range from the camera.